Competition between service providers with strategic resource allocation: application to network slicing: Related work

-Our work focuses on the allocation of 5G network resources that are procured by the tenants through network slicing.
-We borrow the ideas from the Fisher market model, as in~\cite{caballero2017b}.
-We are also indebted to the work in~\cite{caballero2017b} and~\cite{oladejo2017} in that the allocation is of a hierarchical nature, where the NSTs are involved in the allocation---as opposed to a centralized scheme, where the InP decides and executes the complete allocation to all users.
-However, our work differs importantly from these two previous works in that we model the NSTs and the users as different agents with their particular incentives, which are the profits and the user utility, respectively.
-In~\cite{caballero2017b} and~\cite{oladejo2017}, each NST operates as a proxy of its subscribers; this may fail to properly model the NST's incentives and the corresponding business model.
-This difference has also an important implication in the user behavior modeling: while in our work the number of subscribers for each NST depends on the NSTs allocation decision, in~\cite{caballero2017b} and~\cite{oladejo2017}, it is independent from it, since the number of subscribers is fixed \emph{a priori} as a parameter.
+All in all, our work resembles~\cite{caballero2019} as regards the resource procurement is concerned.
+First, the tenants own the infrastructure and entrust their operation to the InP.
+And second, the allocation is of a hierarchical nature, where the tenants are involved in the allocation---as opposed to a centralized scheme, where the InP decides and executes the complete allocation to all tenants.
+Within this framework, the Fisher market is an appropriate model for the allocation of resources between the tenants.
+However, our work differs importantly from~\cite{caballero2019} in that we model the tenants and the users as different agents with their particular incentives, which are the profits and the user utility, respectively.
+In~\cite{caballero2019}, each tenant operates as a proxy of its subscribers; this may fail to properly model the tenant incentives and the corresponding business model.
+This difference has also an important implication in the user behavior modeling: while in our work the number of subscribers for each tenant depends on the tenant allocation decision, in~\cite{caballero2019} the number of subscribers is independent from the decision, since the number of subscribers is fixed \emph{a priori} as a parameter.